shoumo95/csx415-project/ASSETS.md

 # DATA

 ## CustomerData.csv
 This is the main data source for our project which is used to train and test the model(s), located in the `data` folder.
 This data gets auto loaded by ProjectTemplate.

+This dataset conatins active customers who had a sales transaction both last year and the current year.
+Large retailers, online retailers, and wholesalers are removed from this dataset since the credit ratings and credit limits as well as risk assesments for these types of customers would be different than the regular relailers.

 ## ECN_2012_US_44A1_with_ann.csv
 U.S. Census Bureau data set named **EC1244A1 - Retail Trade: Geographic Area Series: Summary Statistics for the U.S., States, Metro Areas, Counties, and Places: 2012**.
 This dataset contains information on Number of Establishments, Sales, and Annual Payroll for various NAICS codes on economic census geographies (CBSACode).